deeprest/sagaGitlabMirror/DEV.md

 - reproducible: charge particles on after transition. reset player state on level transition

 ### low priority
+- consolidate all sprites into bigsheet
+- replace old sprite anims with unity animators
 - UNITY bug: cursor movement in last direction when shoot
 - intro scene: no hud, no menu or biped controls
 - hide arm while not shooting